idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 - Focus Request: How can I help?
 - Focus Trade off: If you say yes to this, what will you have to say no to?
   - Omission - automatic no
-  - Commission - what you must deliberately give up to make it happen (relationships/projects/)
+  - Commission - what you must give up to make it happen (relationships/projects/)
 - Close the loop: What was most useful for you in this conversation?

 ### Questions for specific situations

 Depending on what insights you want to provide, you need to use different questions.
-Below are some questions, the book [Decisive](/decisive) has many more.
+Some questions are below, [Decisive](/decisive) has a plethora of other questions.

 #### To clarify thinking